cisagov/pshtt/README.md

 ## Pushing HTTPS

-`pshtt` (_"pushed"_) is a tool to test domains for HTTPS best practices. _It's also the sound you make when you're feeling mildly astonished._
+`pshtt` (_"pushed"_) is a tool to test domains for HTTPS best practices.
+It's also the sound you make when you feel mildly astonished.

-`pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government— to adopt HTTPS across their enterprise.
+`pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government :us:— to adopt HTTPS across the enterprise.
 Federal .gov domains must comply with [M-15-13](https://https.cio.gov), an Office of Management and Budget memorandum that requires federal agencies to enforce HTTPS on their web sites and services by the end of 2016.
+Hitting that target will be an astonishing achievement.

 ### Getting Started